On this page

 -d '{"email": "test@example.com"}'

-VS Code pauses at the breakpoint, you inspect body, step through createUser, see the return value.
+VS Code pauses, you inspect body, step through createUser, and see what gets returned.

 Step 5: Fix Hydration Errors